aeonSolutions/PCB-Prototyping-Catalogue/README.md

 Publicly available

-- Revision 1.4 of the USB to UART/USB  Firmware Downloader /Burner (now UART/USB is an selection option )
+- Revision 2.5 of the Smart Coffee Machine Add-on is now available

 Privately available